What headhunters look for in your LinkedIn profile

-LinkedIn is the most dominant networking tool for professionals, offering a litany of tools and resources, including courses, networking opportunities, and helpful content from other professionals.
+LinkedIn is the most dominant networking tool for professionals, offering a range of useful resources, including courses, networking opportunities, and helpful content from other professionals.

-But it won’t be a surprise to know that it is also a useful tool for some recruiters.
-Many use it as an initial screening tool to identify potential candidates, and match them against the role they are working on.
+We tend to use it as a secondary resource, to confirm what we have already found from the market.
+But it won’t be a surprise to know that it is a primary tool for some recruiters.
+Many use it as their first port of call to identify potential candidates, and match them against the role they are working on.

 Given the challenging market conditions at the moment, we thought it might be useful to lay out what recruiters find useful – in other words, the best way of getting your profile noticed.